-For zero-length messages no filtering takes place.
+For zero-length messages and dynamic-length messages no filtering takes place.

 While receiving messages, only the message values allowed by the filter algorithms pass to the application.
 If a value has been filtered out the current instance of the message in the IL represents the last message value that passed through the filter.